yunpeng-shi/CEMP/README.md

 ```
 Each row of ``Ind`` matrix is an edge index (i,j).
 The edge indices (the rows of Ind) MUST be sorted in ``row-major order``.
 That is, the edge indices are sorted as  for example (1,2), (1,3), (1,4),..., (2,3), (2,5), (2,8),..., otherwise the code may crash when some edges are not contained in any 3-cycles.
 Make sure that i<j.
 If some edges have indices (3,1), then change it to (1,3) and take a transpose to the corresponding Rij.
 See also ``Examples/Compare_algorithms.m`` in each subfolder of groups for details.

+## Dependencies
+The implementation of SDP relaxation requires CVX package, which can be found in (http://cvxr.com/cvx/).
+If CVX are not (or cannot be) installed, simply comment out the lines that runs SDP in ``Examples/Compare_algorithms.m``.
+Note that our methods do not rely on CVX.
+It is only for comparing with other baseline methods.